 Fields of interest

-I am willing to supervise BA, MA and PhD theses in the following empirical fields: new religions and alternative spirituality, contemporary religion, religious education.
+I supervise BA, MA, and PhD theses in the following empirical fields: new religions and alternative spirituality, contemporary religion, and religious education.
 Furthermore, I am willing to supervise any project on religion (regardless of empirical focus) that makes extensive use of cognitive, semiotic, and/or narratological theory.

 - PhD (cum laude) in the Study of Religion, Leiden University (2014).
 Dissertation title: “ The Spiritual Tolkien Milieu: A Study of Fiction-based Religion”.
 A limited number of printed copies of the dissertation are available for sale: 15€ for LU students, 30€ for others.